2006 Annual Report

 Animal overpopulation and stray pets are not problems that can be overcome by any single person or organization.
 FieldHaven Feline Center works hard to serve our community, but our accomplishments can be credited to the collaboration and support of numerous organizations.

 We work closely with our peers in Placer County and beyond.
-With Animal Spay and Neuter (ASN) Clinic, a non-profit clinic in Auburn, California, we have a partnership to achieve a maximum number of sterilizations of cats in our community within the resources of both organizations.
+With Animal Spay & Neuter Clinic, a non-profit clinic in Auburn, California, we have a partnership to achieve a maximum number of sterilizations of cats in our community within the resources of both organizations.
 We make an effort to accommodate the requests from staff at Placer County Animal Services to transfer animals that may have a better chance of getting adopted through FieldHaven.

 FieldHaven is represented on the Placer County Animal Services Advisory Committee, a committee comprised of county management and representatives of animal shelters and rescues throughout the county.
 The Committee’s charter is to serve in an advisory capacity to the executive officer of the county’s animal care services.